usiegj00/hadoop-pig-docker/README.md

 Hadoop & Pig
 ==============================

-Docker container to run Pig 0.16.0 with hadoop 2.5.2
+Docker container to run Pig 0.16.0 with hadoop 2.7.1

-This container is based on [SequenceIQ Hadoop-Docker image](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/)
+This container is based on [fluddeni Hadoop-Docker image](https://registry.hub.docker.com/u/fluddeni/hadoop/)

 # Pull the image